-A modern glass-box extension has added an impressively bright open-plan space to Alistair and JV Russell’s Victorian terraced house.
+A modern glass box extension has added an impressively bright open-plan space to Alistair and JV Russell’s Victoria terraces house.

 When Alistair and JV Russell’s son, Lysander, was born in 2011, they decided it was time to find a family home, and a three-storey Victorian terrace with a rear garden near Parsons Green, southwest London, fitted the bill.
 “Although it was very dated and hadn’t been touched for years, we could see it had potential,” explains Alistair.
 Not afraid to get stuck into some serious renovation work, the couple decided to transform the basic kitchen at the back of the house into the heart of their new home.

 LETTING IN SUNLIGHT Alistair grew up in the Caribbean and JV is American, and they have both struggled to come to terms with the unreliable British weather.
 They decided adding a large glass extension at the back of their home would help connect the property to the garden, while making the most of the sunshine throughout the summer months.
 ‘We knew we wanted to extend the kitchen and introduce quite a lot of glass without blowing our budget,’ says JV.
 The couple contacted several architects for ideas and settled on family-run design and Build Company Plus Rooms (plusrooms.co.uk).
 ‘They came up with a fantastic design with an unusual glass roof, and the quote to complete the work was very reasonable,’ says JV.
 The design comprised of a single-storey glass extension the full width of the property at the end of the kitchen to create a stunning family space overlooking the garden.
 ‘We saw some examples of the company’s previous work, which helped us to visualize how our extension would look’, says Alistair.
 ‘Originally, we wanted to build a simple glass box, but, in the end, the part of the glass roof over the side return needed to slope to meet planning conditions.’